Sicily with Kids: Etna, Beaches, and the Best of Italian Island Life

 Days 1 to 3: Catania and Mount Etna

-Fly into Catania airport.
+Fly into Catania.
 The city is gritty and authentic - imagine New Orleans but with more Greek ruins.
 Day one base yourself in Catania or Aci Trezza (a smaller fishing village 20 minutes north).
-Wander the Piazza del Duomo, eat your first arancini, take it slow.
+Wander Piazza del Duomo, eat your first arancini, take it slow.

 Day two: Mount Etna.
 The active volcano is the highlight of any Sicily trip.
-Drive or take a tour up to the Rifugio Sapienza base station at 1,900 meters.
+Drive or take a tour up to the Rifugio Sapienza base station at 1,900 metres.
 From there:

-• Walk the Silvestri Craters - free, easy 30-minute loop around two extinct craters that look lunar.
-Great with kids of any age, even strollers.
+- Walk the Silvestri Craters - free, easy 30-minute loop around two extinct craters that look lunar.
+Great with kids of any age, even pushchairs.

-• Climb the lava tubes - guided tours go into the cooled lava caves, mind-blowing for ages 8 and up.
+- Lava tube tours - guided tours into the cooled lava caves, mind-blowing for ages 8 and up.

-The summit is at 3,300 meters and gets cold even in summer (40s and windy).
+It gets cold even in summer up there (40s and windy).
 Pack proper jackets and a rain poncho just in case.
 Refillable kids water bottles are essential - the dry volcanic air dehydrates kids without warning.
+I'll be honest, Henry got woozy at 2,500m and we headed back down.
+Listen to your kids on this one.

 Day three: Taormina.
 50 minutes north of Catania by car or train.
-The most famous tourist town in Sicily for good reason - the Greek theater perched on a cliff overlooking Mount Etna and the Mediterranean is one of Europe's most photographed views.
-The town itself is pedestrianized and walkable.
+The most famous tourist town in Sicily for good reason - the Greek theatre perched on a cliff overlooking Mount Etna and the Mediterranean is one of Europe's most photographed views.
+The town is pedestrianised and walkable.
 Beach down at Isola Bella - take the cable car down from the cliffside town.

 Days 4 to 5: Siracusa and Ortigia

 South of Catania about 90 minutes.
 Siracusa was once the most powerful Greek city outside Greece itself.
-The historic island of Ortigia is a 1 km long, walkable, sun-drenched stone neighborhood with Greek temples built into the structure of the cathedral, a sea-fed swimming pool right in the middle of town, and excellent restaurants on every corner.
+The historic island of Ortigia is a 1 km long, walkable, sun-drenched stone neighbourhood with Greek temples built into the cathedral, a sea-fed swimming pool right in the middle of town, and excellent restaurants on every corner.

 Things to do:

-• Greek Theater of Siracusa - massive, semicircular, carved from limestone.
+- Greek Theatre of Siracusa - massive, semicircular, carved from limestone.
 Still hosts plays in summer.

-• Roman Amphitheater - smaller but kid-friendly to climb on (yes, allowed)
+- Roman Amphitheatre - smaller but kid-friendly to climb on (yes, allowed)

 Pack mineral sunscreen aggressively - the southern Sicilian sun is intense even in May and September.